Cohort-Based Active Modality Acquisition: Discussion

 \section{Discussion}

-We introduce \ac{cama} to address the challenge of strategic data acquisition under budget constraints.
-Our experiments consistently demonstrate that imputation-based \acp{af} provide a robust and effective solution.
-In the following, we discuss the key implications.
-The ability of oracles to yield gains exceeding that of a model using post-acquisition data for all samples (\Cref{fig:auroc_curves_side_by_side} (b)), suggests that an underlying predictive model can achieve better global performance with a strategic curation of samples, rather than applying all modalities across the cohort.
-This likely occurs because additional modalities may introduce variance, redundancy, or conflicting information that imperfect models cannot optimally reconcile.
-The oracles circumvent this by selecting only additional modalities beneficial to the global metric.
-To our surprise, the imputation-based \ac{kldiv} \ac{af} can slightly outperform the corresponding upper-bound heuristic (\Cref{tab:acquisition_strategy_performance_auroc_auprc_mosei}).
-Conversely, the substantial performance gap between the rank-change heuristic and its imputation-based counterpart suggests that global, rank-based metrics may be particularly vulnerable to imputation noise.
-While the \ac{kldiv} \ac{af} demonstrated strong performance, not all imputation-based \acp{af} consistently outperformed simpler strategies across all datasets or endpoints (\Cref{app:detailed_results_mimic_symile,app:results_mimic_haim}).
-This indicates that optimal \ac{cama} \acp{af} can be context-dependent and that effectiveness hinges on how imputations are leveraged rather than on imputation quality alone.
-Regarding the impact of imputation quality, it is important to note that we impute latent embeddings optimized for the discriminative task rather than raw data.
-Consequently, standard generative metrics (like \ac{fid}) are not applicable for comparing imputation quality across different generative models since every generative model influences the encoders latent spaces indirectly.
-While we observe that utilizing stronger generative models\eg \acp{ddpm}, results in higher acquisition performance compared to weaker models\eg \acp{vae}, our findings indicate that the generative imputation quality is not the only factor.
-As detailed in \Cref{tab:ablation}, the coherence of the overall architecture design\ie ensuring the classifier is robust to the distribution of imputed latents, is equally critical for effective acquisition.
+We introduce \ac{cama} to address modality acquisition under budget constraints.
+While imputation-based \acp{af} provide an effective solution, we discuss the key implications in the following. \paragraph{Oracle Behavior} Oracles can exceed a model using post-acquisition data for all samples (\Cref{fig:auroc_curves_side_by_side} (b))\ie an underlying predictive model can achieve better global performance with a strategic curation of samples.
+One hypothesis is that additional modalities may introduce variance, redundancy, or conflicting information that imperfect models cannot reconcile but the oracles can circumvent.
+Surprisingly, the imputation-based \ac{kldiv} \ac{af} can outperform the corresponding upper-bound heuristic (\Cref{tab:acquisition_strategy_performance_auroc_auprc_mosei}).
+Conversely, the performance gap between the rank-change heuristic and its imputation-based counterpart suggests that global, rank-based metrics may be vulnerable to imputation noise.
+While the \ac{kldiv} \ac{af} demonstrated strong performance, not all imputation-based \acp{af} outperformed simpler \acp{af} (\Cref{app:detailed_results_mimic_symile,app:results_mimic_haim}).
+This indicates that optimal \acp{af} can be context-dependent and that imputation quality is not the only factor. \paragraph{Imputation Quality and Modality Relationships} We impute latent embeddings optimized for the discriminative task rather than raw data (\Cref{fig:model_architecture}).
+Consequently, standard imputation metrics\eg \ac{fid}, are not applicable across different generative models.
+Every generative model influences the encoders latent spaces indirectly.
+While we observe that utilizing stronger generative models results in higher acquisition performance, generative imputation quality is not the only factor (\Cref{tab:ablation}).
+Further, the relationship between imputation quality and the degree of shared information between modalities is important.
+Intuitively, imputation is expected to be easier when the target modality is more strongly predictable from the observed modalities.
 We show \ac{cama}s robustness to imputation errors since $f_{\text{imp}}$ models a distribution of plausible outcomes rather than aiming for a single reconstruction.
-By averaging the expected impact across this distribution, the acquisition decision becomes less sensitive to uncertainty.
-Additionally, the primary \ac{kldiv} \ac{af} is resilient to noise, as it prioritizes samples expected to cause a large predictive shift, effectively ignoring minor imputation errors.
-Taken together, \ac{cama} is not only practical for constrained settings, but also reveals insights into post-acquisition behavior.
-The successful \ac{kldiv} strategy and the surprising oracle performance underscore that the value of an additional modality is not absolute but highly contextual.
-The most effective \acp{af} are not those that simply predict an outcome, but estimate the magnitude of the predictive shift.
+By averaging the expected impact across this distribution, the acquisition decision becomes less sensitive to uncertainty. \paragraph{Limitations} We study acquisition of a single specified modality under a fixed cohort-level budget, which is meaningful for resource-specific settings (\Cref{sec:introduction}) but does not address the more general problem of jointly selecting both the modality and the sample (\Cref{app:multimodal_acquisition}).
+We use randomized missingness patterns as a controlled setup, which facilitates comparison across datasets but does not capture the missingness found in real-world applications.
+We also do not model heterogeneous acquisition costs across modalities or individuals (\Cref{app:multimodal_acquisition}).
+Finally, we do not include a dedicated fairness analysis which may lead to further interesting insights.